nix-community/projects/proposals/nixpkgs-security.md

 There are multiple attack surfaces in Nixpkgs:

 1. Authenticating sources: not all upstreams sign their code.
-Our system is able to sources by validating their content hash.
+Our system is able to validate sources by their content hash.
 2. Vetting upstream projects: we confirmed our ability as a community to identify at-risk upstream projects.
 3. Tarballs can exploit vulnerable code in our decompressor.
 The same applies for any tool to fetch sources.
 4. Adversarial contributions: Our code review system will usually thwart attempts at this as long as source validation is honored.
 Dedicated actors could still mount long-term sophisticated attacks.